dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ## Prevent Disposal of reused service

-By default DryIoc will dispose `IDisposable` reused service together with its scope.
+By default, DryIoc will dispose `IDisposable` reused service together with its scope.
 To prevent that you may register service with following:
 ```cs
 container.Register<Service>(Reuse.Singleton, setup: Setup.With(preventDisposal: true));
 ```